ansible-collections/ansible-consul/examples/README_VAGRANT.md

 for development.
 You may wish to expand on them and customize them with additional features specific to your needs later.

+If you are looking for the main role documentation, it is in the [README.md](https://github.com/brianshumate/ansible-consul/blob/master/README.md).

 ## Vagrant Development Cluster

 In some situations deploying a small cluster on your local development